SerrpentDagger/graphing-calculator-sd/docs/updating.md

 ### Symbols
 - \*: Required in order for the update to work.
 - ^: Recommended for non-essential, visual asset improvements.
+Replaces old assets.
+- +: Recommended for non-essential, visual asset additions.
+Adds new assets.

 ### Keywords
 - jar: Replace the current 'GraphingCalculator...jar" file with the new one.